Prag8855/aab/content/guides/losing-your-job.md

 - **There is no minimum [notice period](/glossary/Kündigungsfrist)**
     You can agree to leave sooner.
 This is good if you already found another job.
 If you leave early, you sometimes get less [unemployment benefits](/glossary/ALG%20I).[^45]
 - **You can lose 3 months of [unemployment benefits](/glossary/ALG%20I)**
-    If you *choose* to leave, you can lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*. - [How unemployment benefits work](/guides/unemployment-benefits)
+    If you *choose* to leave, you usually lose 3 months of unemployment benefits.[^24] It depends on what's in your *Aufhebungsvertrag*. - [How unemployment benefits work](/guides/unemployment-benefits)

 When you sign an *Aufhebungsvertrag*, you make a deal with your employer.
 You get more money, they get less problems.
 You can accept, refuse or negotiate this deal.
 Your employer can't force you to sign an *Aufhebungsvertrag*.[^20] If you are not sure, [get legal help](#need-help).